 If this is something that interests you , let me know.
 I can see about getting one up and running here, or purchasing a TPA assay like Spiketides set for tumor associated antigens .
 All I need is the interest from people on (or off) campus

 We have done this in the past and can generate the data for it.
 Just let us know if it interests you.
-The data in this paper was generated in our facility Here are some other nice references to get you started with label free proteomics (I will try and update these soon)
+The data in this paper was generated in our facility .
+I personally do not like SILAC…It makes the MS1 space way to complex and it’s difficult to pick out SILAC pairs that have low s/n

 Data Independent Analysis